Skip to main content

 RETAIL PERSPECTIVES

-Growing Trombone Pathways
+Growing Brass Pathways

 More to start: fewer to quit.

-This has been a quiet mantra that resonates with school music dealers for decades.
+This has been a quiet mantra that has resonated with school music dealers for decades.
 While there have been many great activities to encourage and fund band programs in America’s schools, the growth of band has been spotty at best.
 Consolidation at both the manufacturing and retailing levels of school music services points to demand that simply follows the decrease in school populations.

 This is not just a U.S. phenomenon.
 In the United Kingdom, where brass bands dominate the musical landscape, the trombone, for example, was named an “endangered species”.
 By extension, all low brass was threatened.